sburl/whispr-batch/README.md

-# Audio Transcription Tool
+# WhisprBatch

-A Python-based GUI application for transcribing audio files using OpenAI's Whisper model.
+A Python-based GUI application for transcribing audio files using OpenAI's local Whisper models.
 This tool provides a user-friendly interface for batch processing audio files with flexible settings and real-time progress tracking.

+## Known issues

+- **iCloud Drive undownloaded files**: files that are not 100% local on your computer will crash the program.

 ## Features